shannon112/Arduino_Arbike/README.md

 However, it is NOT completely done.
 Still have faccgraph, motormode, random, DHT11 parts waiting to update.
 The next version will come soon.

 This code is based on Arduino, is about an intelligent bicycle's lighting system.
-Develop board: Arduino Uno.
+Based on Arduino Uno.

 Main Feature :
 ＊ Speed meter — Current speed / Trip distance
-＊ Front — direction indicators / headlights
+＊ Front — Strong LED headlights
-＊ Back — direction indicators / emotional tail lights (var with speed)
+＊ Back — Emotional "Useless Box" combine with tail lights (base on LED 16x24 matix)
-＊ Automation on/off — brightness / biker sensor
+＊ Automation on/off — detcect brightness / people
-＊ Switching button — switch system to auto or manual
+＊ Switching modes — switch system to auto or manual1 or manual2
 ＊ Source code is on github ! — the features are continuously update and open to change by anyone.

 Simple demo ppt :
 http://www.slideshare.net/secret/cXJbitPTAJqqQu